scred47/pleezer/README.md

 - Be connected to the internet
 - Use the same Deezer account as your mobile device

+**Battery Usage:** When using Deezer Connect, you may notice increased battery drain on your mobile device.
+This is normal and happens because the Deezer app maintains constant network communication with the player device - sending commands and receiving status updates.
+This continuous communication is necessary for remote control functionality but does consume more power than local playback.

 ### Command-Line Arguments

 - `-n` or `--name`: Set the player's name as it appears to Deezer clients.
 By default, it uses the system hostname.
 Example: